arximboldi/immer/doc/transients.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Transients try to provide an interface as similar as possible to
 similar standard library containers.
-Those, they may be used to
+Thus, they may be used to
 interoperate with standard library components.

 For example the :ref:`myiota() function above<iota-transient>` may as